 - Member (and committee member) of SARG (Surrey Amphibian & Reptile Group).

 - Assistance with film crews working on reptiles and amphibians including ’Wildlife SOS’ on Animal Planet with Wildlife Aid.

-- Familiar with marine and rainforest environments, with experience as a ’ship’s naturalist’ and as a ’resident naturalist’ in the Amazon.
+- Familiar with marine and rainforest environments, experience as a ’ship’s naturalist’ and as a ’resident naturalist’ in the Amazon.

 - B.Sc. (hons) in Biological Sciences (specialising in Ecology) from UEA, Norwich in 1982, and a M.sc. in Oceangraphy (specialising in Marine Biology) from the University of Southampton in 1983.